jeffh/Hydrant/README.md

  - Use a default value if any of the above cases fail
  - Do partial recovery, like excluding an object in an array of JSON objects if that one object is invalid.

+Of course, if you can fully control the API you hit, this library isn't much of a big deal.

 Installation
 ------------